Day Designer Mini Planner Review

 Day Designer Review: Mini Paper Planner

-Disclaimer: The following post has affiliates links.
-If clicked and purchased, a small percent will go toward On the Trip Side.
+Disclaimer: The following post has affiliate links.
+If clicked and purchased, a small percentage will go toward On the Trip Side.
 Thank you for your continual support!

 I think the best thing about this planner is that it comes in a mini version and that it’s 12 months.
-My friend and I had a conversation about only getting a 6 month planner but the truth is, I look forward a LOT.
+My friend and I had a conversation about only getting a 6-month planner, but the truth is, I look forward to a LOT.
 My trips are often planned out an entire year in advance.
-Sometimes (okay a lot of times), my blog posts go along with them.
+Sometimes (okay, a lot of times), my blog posts go along with them.

 What I use my Day Designer Mini Planner for: